-To help meeting future water demand and avoiding water shortage, while reducing our dependence on potable water, the City has built a reclaimed water system to provide irrigation water in several areas of the Panama City Beach.
+To help meet future water demand, avoid water shortage, and reduce our dependence on potable water, the City has built a reclaimed water system to provide irrigation water in several areas of Panama City Beach.
 Reclaimed water is produced by the advanced treatment of wastewater collected from home and businesses.

 Reclaimed Water Uses

 Landscape irrigation is the only approved use of reclaimed water within the City of Panama City Beach.
 The Florida Department of Environmental Protection sets the standards for required levels of treatment and uses for reclaimed water.
 These standards are included in the Florida Code of Regulation, Title Chapter 62-610.